Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: System Overview

-In the back-end, the resulting intra-robot and inter-robot loop closure measurements are combined with the odometry measurements into a pose graph.
-Local pose graphs are transmitted to the robot selected to perform the optimization and the resulting estimates are sent back to the respective robots.
-This process is decentralized (see \cref{prop:dec}) since the robot performing the optimization is the result of a simple negociation between the neighbors during a rendezvous. \ExecuteMetaData[properties.tex]{decentralized} Current pose estimates, resulting from the whole process, are made available periodically in the form of ROS~2 messages for a minimally invasive integration into existing robotic systems.
+In our decentralized (see \cref{prop:dec}) back-end, the resulting intra-robot and inter-robot loop closure measurements are combined with the odometry measurements into a pose graph.
+Local pose graphs are transmitted to the robot selected, through neighbor management negotiation, to perform the optimization and the resulting estimates are sent back to the respective robots. \ExecuteMetaData[properties.tex]{decentralized} Current pose estimates, resulting from the whole process, are made available periodically in the form of ROS~2 messages for a minimally invasive integration into existing robotic systems.
+To avoid needless bandwidth use, the neighbor manager keeps track of which measurements have been exchanged.
 Mapping data for planning or visualization can also be queried at the cost of additional computation and communication.
 For debugging purposes, we provide a minimal visualization tool which opportunistically collects mapping data from robots in communication range.
-Overall, we divided place recognition, geometric verification and pose graph optimization into modular and decoupled processes (ROS~2 nodes) with clear data interfaces to enable researchers to leverage Swarm-SLAM to easily test new ideas in each subsystems.
+Overall, we divided place recognition, geometric verification and pose graph optimization into modular and decoupled processes with clear data interfaces to enable researchers to leverage Swarm-SLAM to easily test new ideas in each subsystems.